rLannes/OmniSplice/README.md

 Welcome to the omnisplice read me.

-Readme is currently (at 30/04) not matching the  current version (which come with hudge improvment and bug fixes).
+Readme is currently (at 30/04) behind the CLI, please refers to the CLI help for the full list of options.
-We are working hard to update it ASAP.

 Omnisplice is a tool to categorize all reads present at exon's extremity. get more info reading the paper: https://www.biorxiv.org/content/10.1101/2025.04.06.647416v1